therj/chiyaaa/README.md

 Above url is fetched at: [rjoshi.net](https://rjoshi.net) - [in the footer]

 *Both count should be same.
 Any inconsistency is due to caching issue.*

+## Otherwise
+This is an alternative to using rsync.

+Don't ignore the index file, push it to the repo.
+Keep the repo public and you can access the raw index file instead of quering the remote path.